joehillen/monix/README.md

     $ cd myjob
     $ ./run | ./reduce | ./send "myjob"

-Exit codes and `STDERR` of each of the scripts is logged by `djbmon`.
+Exit codes and `STDERR` of each of the scripts is logged by `monix`.

 ## `run`